cameronsims/dev_greenova-cameronsims/docs/style_guide.md

 # Style Guide

+## Colour Guide
-To change the colours or any other visual information about the website, all values which are in this document must be prefixed by "--greenova" while if they exist in picocss must be overwritten.
+To change the colours used within the website, all values which are in this document must be prefixed by "--greenova" while if they exist in picocss must be overwritten.
+When adding a colour, make it clear that it is written for greenova, under the correct category and list the use cases.
+When changing a colour of an existing element / pico variable please list the use case, using as little custom classes as possible.

 Please go to "static/components/colours.css".

-## Colour Guide

 ### Primary Colours
 #909E77: Green Primary